 Best Test Taking Strategies for the CPA Exam

-Taking the CPA exam in 2013 is much more than simply sitting down to take a test.
+Taking the CPA exam is much more than simply sitting down to take a test.
 Knowing what to expect as well as how to handle the unexpected can make taking the exam much easier.
 Having a test taking strategy that’s based on your experience, education, and preparedness can make taking the CPA exam a much easier process.

 There are four sections to the CPA exam, each which must be passed within eighteen months of passing the first.
 Consider these best practices of those who have successfully passed each section of the exam.